 To place an order through our website, go to the “Wines” page on the main menu bar and select the wines you wish to purchase by entering the number of bottles and clicking the “add to cart” button.
 (Or you can select a wine to purchase on the sub-page that provides additional information about a specific wine.)
 When you have completed your selection, you continue the purchase by clicking on the “checkout” button.
 This will take you to a window where you provide your billing and shipping addresses, specify the carrier you wish to use and the mode of shipping (next day, 2-day, etc.), and enter information on the credit card you will be using.
 The website will automatically check to make sure it’s legal for us to ship wine to the address you provided; calculate any taxes applicable to sales to your address; add the shipping charges; and charge your credit card, which finalizes the order.
-If you are enrolled as an ongoing mailing list purchaser, the wine prices will automatically reflect any discount to which you are entitled.
+If you are enrolled as an ongoing mailing list purchaser and log in prior to placing your order, the wine prices will automatically reflect any discount to which you are entitled.

-Ordering in Texas: if you have access to a Spec’s store with a good wine selection, we recommend checking to see if they have the Snowden wines you’re looking for on hand or can get them for you.
+A note on Texas: if you have access to a Spec’s store with a good wine selection, we recommend checking to see if they have the Snowden wines you’re looking for on hand or can get them for you.
 Spec’s has taken a particular interest in Snowden -- most of its larger stores stock our wines and many of their wine sales staff have visited the ranch.
 If it's convenient for you to purchase through Spec's, between their competitive pricing and the elimination of shipping, your cost should be comparable to purchasing from us and you will avoid the delay and risk of shipping.

-At the present time, we cannot legally ship wine directly to purchasers in the following states: Alabama, Arizona, Arkansas, Connecticut, Delaware, Hawaii, Idaho, Indiana, Kansas, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Michigan, Mississippi, Montana, Nebraska, Nevada, New Jersey, North Dakota, Oklahoma, Pennsylvania, Rhode Island, South Carolina, South Dakota, Tennessee, Utah, Vermont, West Virginia, Wisconsin, and Wyoming.
+At the present time, we cannot legally ship wine directly to purchasers in the following states: Alabama, Arizona, Arkansas, Connecticut, Delaware, Hawaii, Idaho, Indiana, Kansas, Kentucky, Louisiana, Maine, Maryland, Michigan, Mississippi, Montana, Nebraska, Nevada, New Jersey, North Dakota, Oklahoma, Pennsylvania, Rhode Island, South Dakota, Tennessee, Utah, Vermont, West Virginia, Wisconsin, and Wyoming.

 Alternatively, please consider whether it would be possible for you to purchase wine at an address in a nearby state where direct shipments are allowed.